 “Matt’s strong enthusiasm for academics and extracurricular activities inspired others in the school to become more focused and involved.
 He was a leader who would work for others.
 Matt was passionate about life, his family and country,” said Richmond Hill High School teacher, Lee Ergle.

 The Travis Manion Foundation honored Capt.
-Matthew Freeman through our Character Does Matter program on March 27, 2012, when we told his story to inspire 115 students at Villanova University in Villanova, Pa.
+Matthew Freeman through our Character Does Matter program on March 27, 2012, when we told his story to inspire 115 students at Villanova University.
 Over 100 hours of community service have been completed in Capt.
 Freeman’s honor.
-Two of our top “If Not Me, Then Who…” Leadership Award and Scholarship recipients in the 2011/2012 school year were Midshipmen from Villanova who completed the Service Challenge in honor of this Fallen Hero.

 Department of Defense